 TABLE 3.10-11 lists the potential construction effects on both flora and fauna.
-These effects would be unlikely and discountable because avoidance and minimization measures, and BMPs described in Section 3.10.9, will be in place.
+These effects would be unlikely and discountable because avoidance and minimization measures, and BMPs described in Section 3.10.9, will would be in place.
+Cumulative effects to listed bird species are discussed in Section 3.20, Cumulative Effects.